Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 - `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
 - `dcr_provider` (Attributes) (see [below for nested schema](#nestedatt--openid_connect--dcr_provider))
 - `id` (String) Contains a unique identifier used for this resource.
+- `supports_multiple_credentials` (Boolean) Indicates whether this auth strategy supports multiple credentials.
+- `true` for Key Auth strategies and when supported for Client Credentials strategies
+- `false` when not supported for Client Credentials strategies
 - `updated_at` (String) An ISO-8601 timestamp representation of entity update date.

 <a id="nestedatt--openid_connect--configs"></a>